YASSERRMD/agent-key/README.md

 ```

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the **AgentKey Source Available License**.

+**You MAY:**
+- Use locally for personal, educational, or internal business purposes
+- Self-host for your own applications
+- Modify and contribute improvements

+**You MAY NOT:**
+- Offer as a SaaS, managed service, or hosted solution
+- Provide access to third parties as a commercial service

+See [LICENSE](LICENSE) for full terms.